httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 set-cookie-string (defined below).

 NOTE: The algorithm below is more permissive than the grammar in {{sane-set-cookie}}.
-For example, the algorithm strips leading and trailing whitespace from the cookie name and value (but maintains internal whitespace), whereas the grammar in {{sane-set-cookie}} forbids whitespace in these positions.
-In addition, the algorithm below accommodates some characters that are not cookie-octets according to the grammar in {{sane-set-cookie}}.
-User agents use this algorithm so as to interoperate with servers that do not follow the recommendations in
+For example, the algorithm allows cookie-name to be comprised of cookie-octets instead of being a token as specified in {{sane-set-cookie}} and the algorithm accommodates some characters that are not cookie-octets according to the grammar in {{sane-set-cookie}}.
+In addition, the algorithm below also strips leading and trailing whitespace from the cookie name and value (but maintains internal whitespace), whereas the grammar in {{sane-set-cookie}} forbids whitespace in these positions.
+User agents use this algorithm so as to interoperate with servers that do not follow the recommendations in {{sane-profile}}.
-{{sane-profile}}.

 NOTE: As set-cookie-string may originate from a non-HTTP API, it is not guaranteed to be free of CTL characters, so this algorithm handles them